 - Closings or reduced hours at U.S. visa issuing posts abroad due to security concerns or political instability in the host country

 - Student or scholar's record does not appear in the SEVIS system at the U.S. embassy or consulate, even though the student or scholar presents a SEVIS I-20 or DS-2019.
-If you are told that your record does not appear in the visa officer's SEVIS system, immediately contact the International Student Advisor at email@example.com and provide the date and location of your visa interview.
+If you are told that your record does not appear in the visa officer's SEVIS system, immediately contact the Director of International Student and Scholar Services at firstname.lastname@example.org and provide the date and location of your visa interview.
 We will in turn contact the appropriate authority to have your SEVIS record resubmitted directly to the location where you have applied for your visa.

 - Student or scholar not presenting proof of Federal SEVIS I-901 Fee payment

 - A finding based on Section 221(g), which means that the visa officer found that the information provided at the visa interview was insufficient to support approval or denial of a visa.
 The applicant will be asked to return with additional information

 - The need for a security advisory opinion (administrative processing) prior to visa issuance if the visa applicant is determined to be pursuing a "sensitive area of study" as indicated on the State Department's Technology Alert List.
 The fields usually include the sciences and engineering.

 - The need for a security clearance prior to visa issuance if the visa applicant has ever been arrested in the United States, or if the applicant has a name identical to or similar to a person with a previous arrest record.